 The IPLEX G Lite-W videoscope combines portability with imaging features packed into a small, ergonomic form.
 It enables users to visually inspect inside a wind-turbine gearbox without disassembling it to spot issues before they turn into lengthy shutdowns.

 Wind-turbine gearboxes contain lubricating oil, which can adhere to the videoscope’s lens and cause blurry images.
 The IPLEX G Lite-W videoscope’s sealed tip keeps oil out while channels on the oil-clearing tip adaptor use capillary action to draw oil away from the lens, helping keep images clear.

 To reduce the chance of damage during an inspection, the IPLEX G Lite-W videoscope is designed to meet IP65 standards and built to pass U.S. Department of Defense testing (MIL-STD).
 The insertion tube’s durable articulation mechanism helps protect the scope from damage when used in tight spaces.

-Weighing 1.16 kg (2.56 lb.), the compact IPLEX G Lite-W videoscope is easy to carry safely to the top of a wind tower nacelle.
+Weighing 1.16 kilograms (2.56 pounds), the compact IPLEX G Lite-W videoscope is easy to carry safely to the top of a wind-tower nacelle.
 Its ergonomic design enables users to control it while wearing gloves in tight confines.
 When the inspection is complete, the scope’s smooth, oil-resistant coating makes cleaning fast and simple.